KZhou1234/C5-Deployment-Workload-2/README.md

 * Jenkins is running on this server and needs to clone or pull from GitHub, which consumes memory.
 * I am also using this server as a local storage solution to store and process files, which further consumes memory and disk space.
 * This being solved by increasing the threshold for memory usage.
-2. I've also have servral tries for calculation the cpu usage, at the first time I tried to split the line using cammand `grep -P '(....|...) id,'`; when the idle cpu is 100%, it cannot match this pattern.
+2. I've also have servral tries to calculate the cpu usage.
+At the first time, I tried to split the line using cammand `grep -P '(....|...) id,'`; however, when the idle cpu is 100%, it cannot match this pattern.
 Then I tried the current way to get the cpu utilization.
 	<div align="center">
 		<img width="1030" alt="troubleshooting cpu calculating" src="https://github.com/user-attachments/assets/fa5c3073-bf26-4034-97f9-4ff89d02dffc">

 	</div>

 ## OPTIMIZATION
   ### How is using a deploy stage in the CICD pipeline able to increase efficiency of the business?
   * By using the deploy stage, we can now configure the pipeline satges by telling the Jenkins to create a Elastic Beanstalk environment and it can deploy automatically.
 Reduced the marketing time for production.
   * Continuous delivery also improves the user experience by reducing maintenance time.
+  * Reduce the error while deploy manually.

 ### What issues, if any, can you think of that might come with automating source code to a production environment?
 How would you address/resolve this?
   * It is possible to have deployment failures even through automating the source code.
 As in my working, if the Jenkinsfile has some issues with the configuration, such as using the duplicate environment name, will cause deployment failure.
 The solution would be using proper error handling.
+  * Automating the source code to a production environment will increase the complexity of debugging due to cross platform integration.
+To solve:
+    * Maintain Clear Documentation
+    * Enhance error handling

 ## CONCLUSION